arteneo/forge-uppy/README.md

 # Future plans

+When uploading an image and could not refresh token anymore via RefreshToken we get `401` and uppy error, but it is not shown in `UppyError` component.

+When using `UppySingleDragDropImage` and you cancel an upload, image should revert to previous one (or empty if it will be very hard to do).
+Probably the same case with `UppySingleInputFile`.

 `help` flag is not tested with `UppySingleDragDropImage`.

 Some kind of onChange prop for `BaseUpload` (which means `UppySingleDragDropImage` and `UppySingleFile` will also have it).